 Porchetta from the rotisserie

-What kind of meat is suitable for porchetta?
+Which meat is suitable for Porchetta?

-For a classic porchetta , pork belly with rind is used.
+For a classic Porchetta, pork belly with rind is used.

-• The rind should not be too thick.
+• The rind should not be too thick

 Ingredients